All Episodes

 I don't really want to do it, but I'm doing it.

-Oh no, nobody ever says that.
+Oh, no, nobody ever says that.

-You know what someone does, like today I prayed before we went on the air, and your team kept checking in, he's coming, he's coming, and I'm thinking, no, you don't understand.
+Like today, I prayed before we went on the air, and your team kept checking in.

-This is my time to make sure that when we reach Sean's audience with this message of hope, it's sticks because that's what this is all about.
+This is my time to make sure that when we reach Sean's audience with this message of hope, it sticks.

-If we're going to make a change for people who desperately need it right now, we're fighting like like people are addicted to fighting.
+If we're going to make a change for people who desperately need it right now, we're fighting like people are addicted to fighting.

 We need to be addicted to something that takes us innovatively closer to where we need to be.